arnaldoaparicio/arnaldoaparicio.github.io/flash-cards.markdown

 # Flash Cards

-Flash Cards was a group project in which we built a simulated flash card game where the user can see questions, make guesses, and see a final score at the end.
+Flash Cards was a solo project in which I built a simulated flash card game where the user can see questions, make guesses, and see a final score at the end.

 ## Focus Areas: